ybonnefond/node-ahrefs/README.md

 **All tests run using `ahrefs.com` domain and therefore does not cost a peny**

 # Thanks
-<sup><sub>Developed for <a target="_blank" href="http://optimiz.me">Optimiz.me</a>, an online software designed to help working the SEO optimisation of your web site, by yourself, without the need of technical knowledge.</sub><sup>
+Developed for <a target="_blank" href="http://optimiz.me">Optimiz.me</a>, an online software designed to help working the SEO optimisation of your web site, by yourself, without the need of technical knowledge.

-<sup><sub>Développé pour Optimiz.me, un logiciel en ligne conçu pour aider à travailler l'optimisation du référencement de votre site web, par vous-même, sans besoin de connaissances techniques.</sub><sup>
+Développé pour Optimiz.me, un logiciel en ligne conçu pour aider à travailler l'optimisation du référencement de votre site web, par vous-même, sans besoin de connaissances techniques.